 **a special thanks to April Mueller for making the awesome Noyes Lab logo above!

 David Ichikawa’s first paper was published in ACS Synthetic Biology!

 ***Funded Graduate Student and Postdoctoral positions available.
 Please feel free to contact me directly.

 Here are some potential rotation projects:

-- Investigate how variation across the human proteome, and/or within disease samples, influence the dimerization partners of transcription factors
+- Investigate how variation across the human proteome, and/or within disease samples, influence the interaction partners of transcription factors

 -many, many more possibilities!